End User License Agreement

 5.2 Feedback.
-Customer hereby grants to AttackIQ a non-exclusive, royalty-free, irrevocable, perpetual, worldwide, license to use and incorporate into the AttackIQ System suggestions, comments, improvements, ideas or other feedback or materials provided by Customer (the “Feedback”).
-AttackIQ will exclusively own any improvements or modifications to the AttackIQ System, or both, based on or derived from any Feedback including all Intellectual Property Rights in and to the improvements and modifications.
+Customer hereby grants to AttackIQ a non-exclusive, royalty-free, irrevocable, perpetual, worldwide, license to use and incorporate into the AttackIQ Solution suggestions, comments, improvements, ideas or other feedback or materials provided by Customer (the “Feedback”).
+AttackIQ will exclusively own any improvements or modifications to the AttackIQ Solution, or both, based on or derived from any Feedback including all Intellectual Property Rights in and to the improvements and modifications.

 5.3 Trademarks.
 AttackIQ owns all right, title and interest in and to the AttackIQ Marks and any goodwill arising out of the use of the AttackIQ Marks will remain with and belong to AttackIQ.
 Customer may not copy, imitate or use the AttackIQ Marks without the prior written consent of AttackIQ.
-Customer shall not remove or destroy any proprietary, trademark or copyright markings or notices placed upon or contained within the AttackIQ System.
+Customer shall not remove or destroy any proprietary, trademark or copyright markings or notices placed upon or contained within the AttackIQ Solution.
 Customer will not in any way dispute, challenge or contend the validity of the AttackIQ Marks or any trademark, service mark or copyright registration owned by AttackIQ.

 Section 6.
 Payments.

 6.2 Payment.
-The Fee is payable in full, in advance for the Initial Term and any Renewal Term, unless the Order Form or SOW provides otherwise.
+The Fee is payable in full, in advance for the Initial Term and any Renewal Term, unless the Quote or SOW provides otherwise.
 AttackIQ may impose interest on late payments of undisputed invoices at the lower of 1.5% per month, or the maximum rate allowable by applicable law.
 Customer’s payment of the Fee is not contingent on the delivery of future functionality.
 All invoices are payable net thirty (30) days from date of invoice in United States Dollars.
 Except as explicitly provided in this Agreement, all payments are non-refundable.

 6.3 Invoice Disputes.
 Customer must notify AttackIQ of any invoice dispute within thirty (30) days of the date of the applicable invoice and shall cooperate with AttackIQ in good faith in resolving any such dispute.
 If the Parties are unable to resolve such dispute within thirty (30) days after Customer’s notice of the dispute each Party shall have the right to seek any remedies it may have under this Agreement, at law or in equity.
 For clarity, any undisputed amount must be paid in full.
 AttackIQ may accept any payment in any amount without prejudice to AttackIQ’s right to recover the balance of any amount due or to pursue any other right or remedy.
 Customer shall pay all of AttackIQ’s reasonable fees, costs and expenses (including reasonable attorneys’ fees) if legal action is required to collect outstanding undisputed balances.